 You’ve also got to discover and practice new skills.
 Assessment is the first step.
 But you are just beginning the path to change.

 For example, even though your board decided it needs a new nominating and recruitment process, it still has to create one.
 Your board may need more education and information about how high performing boards approach that task.

-Keeping with the same example, let’s say that your nominations committee, after investigating many different nominations processes, determines that formalcandidate interviews are essential to recruiting top notch directors so it creates a set of questions.
+Let’s stay with the same example.
+Your nominations committee, after investigating many different processes, determines that formal candidate interviews are essential to recruiting top notch directors so it creates a set of questions.

 There is still one more step, though, before your directors put desires into action.
 If directors lack the skills needed to follow through with the new practice, then they need to develop those missing skills if they hope to be successful.
 For example, you might have to conduct some role plays or practice interviews before your directors start interviewing the real candidates.

 Here’s another example.
 You’ve read about or observed board meetings where directors tackle controversial topics and air strongly held differences honestly, respectfully and without animosity or hard feelings.
 In order to attempt such discussions, your directors and especially your chair may need training in listening and facilitation skills.

 You also need to put supporting structures in place.

 To maintain your new way of doing things, you’ll need to create a culture and the systems that will reinforce those new behaviors.
 That’s why I’m a very big advocate of board governance committees.
 Board functioning is taken more seriously when boards elect individuals to year round, standing governance committees.